Nachtmahr (band): History

 In 2010, Nachtmahr's third album "Semper Fidelis" was released, again placing highly in the German charts.

 In 2014 Nachtmahr organised an "Operation America" tour where they played across 20 states in less than one month.

 Controversy

-During the Kinetik Festival of 2012, Nachtmahr (along with Combichrist) was criticized on stage by its opening act Ad·ver·sary [sic], who showed, during its last five minutes of its set, a multimedia presentation with examples illustrating sexist and fascist imagery in the music videos and album covers of Nachtmahr.
+During the Kinetik Festival of 2012, Nachtmahr (along with Combichrist) was criticized on stage by its opening act Ad·ver·sary, who showed, during its last five minutes of its set, a multimedia presentation with examples illustrating sexist and fascist imagery in the music videos and album covers of Nachtmahr.
 The showing ended with a call to reject those notions, and to demand better.
 Rainer denied the allegations in an interview with industrial magazine I Die: You Die, instead characterizing his stage persona as "militaristic", though he acknowledged Nachtmahr's potential for misinterpretation and controversy.
 He also invited the female stage performers from his act to the interview, who likewise rejected the claims of sexism.